oreBajela/powerbi-retail-analytics/README.md

 # 📊 Retail Sales & Customer Analytics Dashboard

-An interactive business intelligence dashboard replicating a Power BI report, built to demonstrate data analysis, transformation, and visualization skills for a Data Analyst role.
+An interactive business intelligence dashboard replicating a Power BI report, built to demonstrate data analysis, transformation, and visualization.

 ---

 ## 🔍 Project Overview

-This project analyzes 12 months of retail sales data (Jan–Dec 2023) for a fictional multi-region retailer.
-The goal was to build a dashboard that mirrors what a Power BI analyst would deliver — complete with KPI cards, trend analysis, customer segmentation, and interactive slicers.
+This project analyzes 12 months of retail sales data (Jan–Dec 2023) for a multi-region retailer.
+The goal was to build a dashboard that provides KPI cards, trend analysis, customer segmentation, and interactive slicers.

 The dataset covers **91 transactions**, **15 customers**, **5 products** across **4 regions**, with product categories spanning Electronics, Fitness, Footwear, and Accessories.